CHTC/chtc-website-source/uw-research-computing/os-transition-htc.md

 ``` {.sub}
 requirements = (OpSysMajorVer == 7) || (OpSysMajorVer == 8)
 ```

+> Note: this requirement is not necessary for jobs that use Docker containers;
+> these jobs will run on servers with any operating system automatically.

 The advantage of this option is that you may be able to access a larger number of computers in CHTC.
 Note that code compiled on a